Noel Hill Student Research Award

 AIA UK is dedicated to supporting students and encouraging new research and knowledge in architecture.
 The Noel Hill Student Research Award, created in memory of founding AIA UK member Noel Hill, is a cash grant of up to £2,000 awarded annually to a Part 2 student that has undertaken outstanding and original research during their studies, to enable them to continue their research however they think best.

-Submissions open in early Spring, and the Award is made as part of our annual AIA UK Excellence in Design Awards ceremony in central London.
+Submissions open in early Spring, and the Award is announced as part of our annual AIA UK Excellence in Design Awards ceremony in central London.

 Stay tuned for the call for submissions each Spring.
 Stay up to date by subscribing to our event updates, and following us on social media.